GarrettGunnell/Grass/README.md

 An exploration of grass rendering techniques.

-DISCLAIMER: This code is far from production ready, please do not attempt to use it as it is highly tuned to my specific needs.
+DISCLAIMER: While this grass is highly performant and optimized, please don't attempt to use it yourself as it is tuned to my needs.
+Instead, reference it as much as you'd like.
+I apologize for the mess.

 # Features